npm/registry/README.md

 :white_check_mark: If you need something from the registry — a new API, or new information in an existing API — **please post that to the [ideas category](https://npm.community/c/ideas)**.

-If you're looking for issues that were previously lcoated here, please see the [npm registry issue archive](https://github.com/npm/registry-issue-archive).
+If you're looking for issues that were previously located here, please see the [npm registry issue archive](https://github.com/npm/registry-issue-archive).